luciopaiva/ingresso/README.md

 Check live movie session seat maps right from you terminal window with this cool app.

 **Note: it's been a long time since this code base was last maintained and the script is breaking after selecting the movie date.
-I don't plan on fixing this any time soon, but please feel free to read and learn from it (and maybe fix it? :tongue:).**
+I don't plan on fixing this any time soon, but please feel free to read and learn from it (and maybe fix it? 😛).**

 ## How to install